The NeEstimator software estimates genetic effective population sizes (Ne) from genotype data.

 |Product author:||NeEstimator development team|

-The download package (a .zip folder) contains the graphical user interface (.jar), executables for PC, Mac or Linux, test input files, example output files, a help file (as .pdf and .html) and accessory files (mathematical details of methods implemented and files to facilitate batch processing of input files).
+The download package (a .zip folder) contains the graphical user interface (.jar), executables for PC, Mac or Linux, test input files, an example output file, a help file (as .pdf), accessory files (mathematical details of methods implemented) and files to facilitate batch processing of input files.

 When publishing results based on NeEstimator analyses, you should cite the original methods as well as NeEstimator program note.
 For example: